flokleiser/TramDisplay/ReadMe.md

 To-Do:

+Currently the two available tram stations are hard coded, tbd -> enable user input and then choose from list

 - [ ] Better interface to choose other stations
 - [x] Widget properly updating
 - [x] Rewrite WatchOS app to use TransportData.swift